quicksilver/RemoteHosts-qsplugin/README.markdown

   * Screen Sharing (VNC)
   * Browse host with CIFS
   * Mount share with CIFS… [share name in 3rd pane]
+  * Browse host with AFP
+  * Mount share with AFP… [share name in 3rd pane]
   * Get IP Address

 The plug-in will scan `~/.hosts` for a list of machines by default.
 The file is treated as UTF-8.
-I'm not sure what will happen if it's encoded otherwise.
-The file should contain one host per line.
-The hostname or FQDN should be the first thing on each line, but other metadata is allowed (separated by whitespace).
-Additional metadata is currently ignored by the plug-in.
+It should contain one host per line.
+The hostname or FQDN should be the first thing on each line, but other metadata is allowed (separated by a space).
+The only meaningful metadata you can provide at this point is an OS type.
 An example might look like this:

     server1.example.com linux
     server2 solaris
+    server3.example.com
-    windows.example.com skip
+    windows.example.com windows
     ahostiuse

 #### Tips ####